piraces/kube-score-ga/README.md

 *(Optional)*: Will ignore the exit code provided by `kube-score`, will always pass the check.
 This could be useful in case of using the action in an information way.

+### `output-file`

+*(Optional)*: Generate an output file with the results of `kube-score` analysis for each manifest file (instead of printing in the standard output).
+Each analysis is separated by a text block.

 ## Outputs

 This action does not contain outputs.
+Only if `output-file` is provided, then a file will be generated but no handled as an output.

 ## Example usage
 **Note**: it is necessary to perform a checkout of the repository before running the action.